DesignPatternsPHP/DesignPatternsPHP/Behavioral/NullObject/README.md

 ## Purpose

-NullOutput is a example of NullObject pattern.
-It is not formally a Design Pattern by the GoF but it's a schema which appears frequently enough to be a pattern.
-Furthermore it is a really good pattern in my opinion:
+NullObject is not a GoF design pattern but a schema which appears frequently enough to be considered a pattern.
+It has the following benefits:

-* the code in the client is simple
+* Client code is simplified
-* it reduces the chance of null pointer exception
+* Reduces the chance of null pointer exceptions
-* less "if" => less test cases
+* Fewer conditionals require less test cases

-Every time you have a method which returns an object or null, you should return an object or a `NullObject`.
-With NullObject, you don't need a statement like `if (!is_null($obj)) { $obj->callSomething(); }` anymore.
+Methods that return an object or null should instead return an object or `NullObject`. `NullObject`s simplify boilerplate code such as `if (!is_null($obj)) { $obj->callSomething(); }` to just `$obj->callSomething();` by eliminating the conditional check in client code.

 ## Examples